Rafalz13/Numerical_Methods_module/README.md

-# Moduł z algorytmami rozwiązującymi równania różniczkowe
+# Module with algorithms for solving differential equations

-W repozytorium znajdują się pliki:
+Files in repository:
-* numericalODE - główny plik modułu
+* numericalODE - main module file
-* main - plik w którym jest przykładowe użycie modułu
+* main - the file contains an example module usage
-* functions - plik przechowujący funkcje używane do pracy z modułem
+* functions - the file contains functions needed to work with the module
-* Tests - plik z przykładowymi testami
+* Tests - the file contains tests and analysis using the module

 numericalODE:
 --------------
-Składa się z klasy głównej RR i klas pchodnych Euler oraz RK4.
-Euler implementuje algorytm do rozwiązywania równań różniczkowych metodą Eulera.
-RK4 implementuje algorytm Rungego-Kutty czwartego rzędu rozwiązywania równań różniczkowych.
-Dodatkowo w module znajduj się klasa Blad.
+It consists of the main class RR and the derived classes Euler and RK4.
+Euler implements an algorithm for solving differential equations using the Euler method.
+RK4 implements Runge-Kutta's fourth order algorithm for solving differential equations.
+Additionally, there is an Blad class in the module.

-Klasy składają sie z trzech metod:
+The classes consist of three methods:
-* licz - służy do rozwiązywania równań różniczkowych, zwraca listę z wynikami oraz listę z punktami czasowymi
+* licz - is used to solve differential equations, returns a list of results and a list of time points.
-* licz_czas - służy do rozwiązywaia równań różniczkowych, zwraca ostatni wynik i czas potrzebny na obliczenia.
-Wyniki nie są zapisywane, więc liczony jest tylko czas potrzebny na obliczenia wyniku w danym punkcie.
+* licz_czas - is used to solve differential equations, returns the last result and the time needed for the calculation.
+The results are not saved, so only the time needed to calculate the result at a given point is counted.
-* licz_uklad_rownan - słuzy do rozwiązywania układu równań różniczkowych.
-Zwaraca listę z wektorami oraz listę z punkami czasowymi.
+* licz_uklad_rownan - is used to solve a system of differential equations.
+Returns a list with vectors and a list with time points.

 Blad:
-* licz_bezwzg - służy do obliczania błędu bezwzględnego
+* licz_bezwzg - it is used to calculate the absolute error
-* licz_wzg - służy do obliczania błędu względngo
+* licz_wzg - it is used to calculate the relative error